Johnathan Muller is a very inquisitive Capetonian who takes an interest in everything around him. Follow his journey of lifelong learning

 November and December are excellent months of the year for bird lovers.

 Be aware that the above scenarios are not cast in stone.
 There are years when water is scarce due to low rainfall.
 You have to consult with the park, directly, or with people who go there regularly, or with your tour operator.

 - My choice is to do the game-drive option and by that I mean to book yourself onto a 4x4 open vehicle and do your viewing that way.

 - Some people prefer the self-drive option because they enjoy being in an air-conditioned vehicle or they do not enjoy traveling with a group.

-- you are allowed to use the gravel road which big coaches are not
+- You are allowed to use the gravel road that big coaches are not.

-- the Guides are in touch with each other by 2way radio to inform of sightings
+- The guides are in touch with each other by two-way radio to inform of sightings.

-- in some parts of the park, only these 4x4's may go off-road for the Big5 sightings
+- in some parts of the park, only these 4x4s may go off-road for the big five sightings.

-- you have advantage of more eyes on the bush looking for animals
+- You have the advantage of more eyes on the bush looking for animals.

 - you may have situations where some people in the vehicle are not able to take a picture.
 Offer to take the pictures for them.